ArtooTrills/Onboarding/README.md

 | 14-20 | Client Delivery  |                                       |

 ## Next Steps
 This is a living repository of information.
 Please link resources to this and detail out a rough action plan as well as test plan for the newbie.

+## Mentors
+* There will be one mentor through the program
+* There will be one additional mentor for each of the sections